Companionship and guardianship are perhaps two of the best qualities that a dog can have.

 To avoid an excess of fur all around the house and on your dog’s coat, make sure to brush your Border Beagle every single day.

-You can swap between the rubber curry brush and the bristle brush in order to best suit the needs of your dog.
+You can swap between the rubber curry brush and the bristle brush to best suit the needs of your dog.

 Since the Border Beagle has floppy ears, these will require a weekly check and clean so that they can remain safe from bacteria and dirt.